giacomopiva/BlinkLoader/README.md

                           toColor: UIColor.lightGrayColor(),
                           content: "A")

-@size is the size of the loader contaier.
-All the graphics scales with this value
+ - @size is the size of the loader contaier.
+All the graphics scales with this value.
-@color is the primary color, the circle border color and the color of the Character inside the circle
+ - @color is the primary color, the circle border color.
-@backgroundColor is the starting color of the circle background
+ - @backgroundColor is the starting color of the circle background.
-@toColor is the color that animation fades to.
+ - @toColor is the color that animation fades to.
-@content is the letter inside the circle.
+ - @content is the letter inside the circle.

 To start the animation, run start() method:

     loader.start(aView, animated: true)

-@aView is the view which the loader will appear in the center.
+ - @aView is the view which the loader will appear in the center.
-@animated is an optional value (default is false) if set to true a nice fade in effect is applied
+ - @animated is an optional value (default is false) if set to true a nice fade in effect is applied.

 To stop and remove the loader, run stop() method